Tera1971/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive does not adjust to a change in screen size, while responsive does adjust with break points to a change in screen size.

 2. Describe what it means to be mobile first vs desktop first.

+With mobile first the site is designed first for the small screen of a mobile phone then increased to the size of a desktop computer screen, while desktop first is developed for desktop computer screen size first then down to the size of a mobile phone screen.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes the conversion of rems to pixels easier, with fonts set to 62.5% 1 em = 10 px

 4. How would you describe preprocessing to someone new to CSS?

+Css you write is written in less which simplifies css and it is then compiled into normal css for you.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.